Skip to Content

 Learn how to use resin in crafts!
-Epoxy resin makes the coolest projects; get tips and tricks as well as frequently asked questions.
+Resin makes the coolest projects; get tips and tricks as well as frequently asked questions for beginners.
 This is your complete guide.

-I don’t know if you’ve heard all about epoxy resin, but it’s all the rage these days!
+I don’t know if you’ve heard all about resin, but it’s all the rage these days!
 I’m really excited to share my knowledge of this product with you, because you can make some of the coolest crafts ever with resin.
-Crafts like these:

 You can use this clear, dries-hard product to make home decor, gifts, jewelry, and more.
 If you visit our resin crafts, you’ll see exactly the type of projects you can make.

-I don’t know about you, but when I’m starting a new craft I like to know what I can make.
+I don’t know about you, but when I’m starting any new craft I like to know what I can make.
 I need something to aspire to!

 Once you decide that you’re in love and you want to try this craft, it’s time to learn how to do it.
 Before we start, I want you to take a peek at this video to get an idea of how to use resin.
 After that, we’ll dive into the details.